-Google Cloud Platform (GCP) Alias IP Ranges lets you assign a range of internal IP addresses as aliases to a virtual machine's (VM) primary network interface.
+Google Cloud Platform (GCP) alias IP ranges let you assign ranges of internal IP addresses as aliases to a virtual machine's (VM) network interfaces.
 This is useful if you have multiple services running on a VM and you want to assign each service a different IP address.
 Alias IP ranges also work with GKE Pods.

 Subnet primary and secondary CIDR ranges

 All subnets have a primary CIDR range, which is the range of internal IP addresses that define the subnet.
 Each VM instance gets its primary internal IP address from this range.
 You can also allocate alias IP ranges from that primary range, or you can add a secondary range to the subnet and allocate alias IP ranges from the secondary range.
 Use of alias IP ranges does not require secondary subnet ranges.
 These secondary subnet ranges merely provide an organizational tool.

-Alias IP ranges defined in the VM network interface
+Alias IP ranges defined in a VM network interface

 Using IP aliasing, you can configure multiple internal IP addresses, representing containers or applications hosted in a VM, without having to define a separate network interface.
 You can assign VM alias IP ranges from either the subnet's primary or secondary ranges.